ms042087/Python-PBFT-Blockchain/README.md

 Execute `run_node.sh` and `run_client.sh` in seperate terminals.

 ## Send data to the blockchain network
-First execute `run_node.sh` to get the blockchain network running.
+First, execute `run_node.sh` to get the blockchain network running.

-Next run a single client insstances, to receive the responce from the blockchain network, through the command :
+Next run a single client instance, to receive the response from the blockchain network, through the command :

 `python client.py -id 0 -nm 0 &`

-Finally through thr following command  a nessagege can be sent to the blockchain network :
+Finally through the following command  a nessagege can be sent to the blockchain network :

 ```
 curl -vLX POST --data '{ "id":"(0, 0)",